 As humans, we’re naturally wired to draw conclusions from our life experiences at face value.
 Perhaps, you’re at a party and you see a person by themselves in a corner who seems uncaring about what’s going on around them.
-You immediately think that you should steer clear from them because they’re probably repulsed by people and will only turn someone like you away.
+You immediately think that you should steer clear of them because they’re probably repulsed by people and will only turn someone like you away.
 Well, that’s your judgmental brain talking.

 But no matter how instinctive judgment is for us, making the effort to go against it and practicing non-judgment can actually change our lives for the better.
 By being non-judgmental, we become more compassionate and accepting of ourselves and others.
 It relieves us from the stresses of everyday life and even from depression.